 The type of care a physical therapist provides is determined by the needs of individual patients.
 Some PTs develop specializations, such as cardiac, geriatric, or pediatric patients.
 Physical therapists may also develop programs that encourage patients to adopt overall healthier lifestyles.

 The Physical Therapist's Salary

-A physical therapist's salary varies according to geographical area, specialization, and number of years on the job.
+A physical therapist's salary varies according to the geographical area, specialization, and the number of years on the job.
 Hourly wages are based on a 40-hour workweek.

 - Median Annual Salary: $91,010